 It may be helpful to give yourself deadlines for when to complete these stories.
 Used in conjunction with your goals and your production schedule, you can plan out your year of what you're going to get done and when.

 OTHER WRITERS + STORIES

 Businesses will often compare what they're doing with others in the same industry attempting to do the same thing.
 As a writer, you should do this too.
-You want to consider who your competitors are, your influences, similar writers who are doing awesome things that you can model.
+You want to consider who your "competitors" are, also known as your influences, similar writers who are doing awesome things that you can model.

 You want to think about this from a story standpoint AND a marketing standpoint.
 We actually spend a whole module talking about what you can learn from your favorite authors in The Writer's DNA course, if you need a good place to get started.
 But, for the basics: